DEC-QED: A flux-based 3D electrodynamic modeling approach to superconducting circuits and materials: Electrodynamics with coarse-grained flux variables

 To find the dot product on each vertex (or equivalently, on the dual volume) we then compute the sum over all the edges attached to that vertex as follows

 The final form of $\nabla\big|{\bf A'}\big|^2$ is therefore defined on each of the primal edges $e$

 where $v_A$ and $v_B$ are the boundary vertices of $e$.
 This operation uses values of the field on the edges surrounding $v_A$ and $v_B$, as illustrated by the operator $\gradAsq$.
 Using Eqs.\,(\ref{Eq:DiscreteAmpereLaw_full}) and (\ref{Eq:DiscreteChargeEoM}), it is possible to analyze the dynamics of both material and electrodynamic degrees of freedom in any system of superconducting structures with controllable accuracy.
 Finally, the treatment of the quantum pressure term is rather straightforward, as one only need to apply a discrete Laplacian followed by a discrete gradient operator.
 The bullets in the symbol $\pressureop$ indicate the vertices involved in the action of this operator.
 In Eq.\,(\ref{Eq:DiscreteAmpereLaw_full}) this operator acts on $\delta\rho$ instead of $\rho$, as we have made the assumption that $\rho_0$ is static and does not contribute to the variation in time of the pressure term.
 Note that we can obtain the discrete version of Eq.\,(\ref{eq:Aprime_waveeq}) simply by discarding the discrete pressure term from Eq.\,(\ref{Eq:DiscreteAmpereLaw_full}).
+The graphical notations that we introduced in Eq.\,(\ref{Eq:DiscreteAmpereLaw_full}) above serve both as geometrical visualizations and short-hands for the more lengthy mathematical representations of the operators involved.
+For completeness, in Appendix \ref{append:discreteMaxwell} we also derive the full form of these operators.

 This full 3+1D flux-based formulation can be used to reproduce the results of the 1+1D theory of a transmission line~\cite{1+1D_Moein_2016, blaisrmp} through an appropriate limiting procedure, as demonstrated in Appendix \ref{append:1Dderivations}.
 The equation of motion for the flux field in a 1D waveguide whose longitudinal dimension is along $x$ is given by